maiconheck/ready2use-analyzers/README.md

 dotnet build
 ```

-5. Correct the warnings and have a much better code! 😃
+5. Fix the warnings and have a much better code! 😃
 Do not worry if you receive too many warnings.
 There are ** 428 ** validations!
 Correct them step by step.
 I suggest organizing them into groups and fixing one group at a time.

->👌 Feel free to disable (or add more) rules that do not apply to your context or project.
+>👌 Feel free to disable rules that don't apply to your context or project.

 ## 💡 Important tips
 * I suggest that after you fix the warnings, you change the criticality level to `Error` (e.g. <Rule Id="CC0018 "Action=**"Error"** />).